aaronremski/Visuals/Questions.md

 ## Communicate Data Finding example questions

 1. What factors affect a loan’s outcome status?
+Looking at the application info
 2. What are common characteristics of borrower’s APR or interest rate?
-3. Are there differences between loans depending on how large the original loan amount was?
+3. DebtToIncomeRatio, IncomeRange, ProsperRating (alpha), CreditGrade, PastDue (lengths)

-## Univariate Findings
+## Univariate Exploration & Findings
 1. Very peculiar - a disproportionate number of loans are made with 31% BorrowerRate & 36% BorrowerAPR

+## Bivariate Exploration & Findings
+1. Surprisingly, there was no difference in homeownership between completed loans & defaulted loans.
+2.

 ## Additional (Original) questions

 1. Occupation v InterestRate
-2. Occupation v
+2. Occupation v Types of Loans